African vulture crisis: Consequences and implications

 Vultures play an essential ecological role in Africa.
 As a primary scavenger they contribute to the destruction of harmful pathogens and removal of decaying corpses form the environment, which may limit water contamination and the spread of disease from animal carcasses.
 Falls in vulture numbers in India led to increased numbers of feral dogs and increased rabies incidence, showing a potential threat for human health in Africa.

 Affected species

+The decline rates in this table are based off a 2024 study of population trends over three generations.
+Alongside vultures, other large birds of prey have also suffered extreme declines.